hashicorp/vault/website/source/docs/internals/plugins.html.md

 ### Plugin Catalog
 The plugin catalog is Vault's list of approved plugins.
 The catalog is stored in Vault's barrier and can only be updated by a vault user with sudo permissions.
-Upon adding a new plugin the SHA256 sum of the executable and the command that should be used to run the plugin must be provided.
+Upon adding a new plugin the plugin name, SHA256 sum of the executable, and the command that should be used to run the plugin must be provided.
 The catalog will make sure the executable referenced in the command exists in the plugin directory.
 When added to the catalog the plugin is not automatically executed, it instead becomes visible to backends and can be executed by them.

 ### Plugin Execution
-When a backend executes a plugin it first checks the executable's SHA256 sum against the one configured in the plugin catalog.
-Like Vault, plugins support the use of mlock when availible.
+When a backend wants to run a plugin, it first looks up the plugin, by name, in the catalog.
+It then checks the executable's SHA256 sum against the one configured in the plugin catalog.
+Finally vault runs the command configured in the catalog, sending along the JWT formatted response wrapping token and mlock settings (like Vault, plugins support the use of mlock when availible).

 # Plugin Development
 Because Vault communicates to plugins over a RPC interface, you can build and